 Burrata left whole and submerged in natural brine should be used within 3 – 4 days.

+If you’re making homemade pesto, it is important to take the time to toast the pine nuts.
 It’s an extra step, but it brings out a sweet nuttiness in the pine nuts that adds a lot of flavor to the pesto.
-So yes